Katosi Water Works: Construction

 As part of that program, which also involved the improvement of the NWSC Ggaba Water Treatment Plant, called for the construction of a new 120000 m3 per day water treatment plant in Katosi, Mukono District, east of Kampala.

 The feasibility study was conducted by BRL Ingenierie SA, IGIP and WE Consult.
 In June 2016, GKW Consult GmbH and Alliance Consultants Limited were selected as consulting engineers.
 Tenders for the construction contract were advertised in the first quarter of 2017, with bid evaluation expected in May 2017.

 The contract was awarded to a consortium comprising Suez International of Egypt and Sogea-Satom of France.
 In June 2018, NWSC signed a binding contract with the consortium to design and build Katosi Water Works, together with the related intake, storage and transmission infrastructure at a contract price of €84 million (USh378 billion).
-Construction started in January 2019 and is expected to conclude in March 2021.
+Construction started in January 2019 and was expected to conclude in March 2021.
 As of May 2020, construction was estimated to have progressed to 80 percent.
-Test pumping is planned during the fourth quarter of 2020, with commissioning expected during the first quarter of 2021.
+Test pumping was planned during the fourth quarter of 2020, with commissioning expected during the first quarter of 2021.